Course Director: Barbara Houtz, STEM Education Solutions, LLC

-Active Learning and Expert Learners: discussion of learning styles; assigned readings on current research findings about teaching and learning.
+Active Learning and Expert Learners: discussion of active learning and learning styles; assigned readings on current research findings about teaching and learning.
 Assignments: personal essay on teaching experience; discussion board posts.

 Learning Environments and Assessments: discussion on rigor and improving academic outcomes in higher education; assigned readings on improving student outcomes.
 Assignments: first draft of Teaching Philosophy Statement; discussion board posts.

 Bias, Discrimination, and Diversity: bias and discrimination in STEM for women and underrepresented minorities; designing inclusive classrooms; discussion about adapting instruction to reduce discrimination and support diverse groups of students.
 Assignment: discussion board post.

 Inquiry-Based Science Education: differences between traditional laboratory activities and inquiry-based investigations; assigned readings on inquiry-based teaching in a college biology class.
 Assignments: NONE.